 3) Child custody

-An attorney will help you navigate the complex, confusing family law process.
+An attorney will help you navigate the complex, confusing family-law process.
 But who helps you make the appropriate financial decisions?
-It is easy to make costly financial mistakes during the divorce process.
-That is where a Certified Divorce Financial Analyst comes in.
+It is easy to make costly financial mistakes during the divorce process, which is where a Certified Divorce Financial Analyst comes in.

-A Certified Divorce Financial Analyst (CDFA) helps you and your attorney understand the financial impact of decisions during the divorce process.
-A CDFA is an experienced financial professional like a financial planner or accountant, who has completed the training, education, and certification process from the Institute for Divorce Financial Analysts (IDFA).
+A Certified Divorce Financial Analyst (CDFA) helps you and your attorney understand the financial impact of decisions made during the divorce process.
+A CDFA is an experienced financial professional (such as a financial planner or accountant), who has completed the training, education, and certification process that was approved by the Institute for Divorce Financial Analysts (IDFA).
 According to the IDFA, there are more than 5,000 CDFAs in the United States and Canada.